rutura/learnqt/_posts/2025-01-16-cpp-development-made-easy.md

 ![One of the Positive Reviews](/assets/img/blog/cpp20-m-tool-update/review1.png)

 They definitely radiated the same enerty I had making the course.
 Enjoying manually setting up the compilers, having the power to seemlesly switch between MSVC, GCC and Clang almost makes you feel like a small god.
 I am not lying!

-If you've ever tried to get started with C++ development, you know the drill: spend hours setting up compilers, configuring build systems, wrestling with `tasks.json` files, and debugging path issues before you even write your first `Hello World` program.
-It's like having to assemble your car before you can learn to drive.

-Well, I've had enough of that.
-After years of teaching C++ and watching students get frustrated before they even started coding, I made a big change to my [C++20 Masterclass](https://www.udemy.com/course/the-modern-cpp-20-masterclass/?couponCode=STARTAPRIL2025).
-Out with the manual VS Code compiler configurations.
-In with full-featured IDEs that just work.

-Let me tell you why this change is a game-changer for C++ beginners and seasoned developers alike.

-## The Old Way: Pain Before Programming

-Picture this: you're excited to learn modern C++.
-You install VS Code, then spend the next two hours:
+As I came to realize later, the feeling wasn't shared by all students, especially those not keen on fiddling with environment setup, but ready to just tackle C++ development.

+I then thought of reducing that pain, but still give to students to a decent compiler that would handle most of C++ 20, and get the code to work regardless of the Operating System the students are using.
+On Windows, I could use Microsoft Visual Studio as its support for C++ 20 has been top notch at least for the last 2 or three years.
+The problem was Linux and Mac.
+For Linux, students could use GCC or Clang, but the default compilers that you get through package managers were old, forcing students to install their own slightly shinier versions of the compilers.
+I have come to learn that at least 80% of the students don't appreciate the effort it takes these things to work properly.

+But now we are in 2025 and some of my favorite tools have good support for most of the things we do in the [C++20 Masterclass](https://www.udemy.com/course/the-modern-cpp-20-masterclass/?couponCode=STARTAPRIL2025).
+You may know that Qt is my favorite GUI framework and I have been eyeing Qt Creator as a tool I can recommend in the course for years.
+Even better, the Qt project had been moving from QMake to CMake as the favored build system.

+I am happy to share that the little dream of mine, sparing the students the pain of environmnet while trying to use C++ 20 and other later standards, has finally been realized.
+I spent the last few weeks refactoring the code for the course to rely on CMake and make the code work without hassle with both Qt Creator and the Visual Studio IDE on Windows.
+Just for perspective, here is what you used to do in the old environment set up section of the course:

 - Installing MinGW or MSVC manually
 - Setting up compiler paths